Sourabhbhalke/company-chatbot-demo/README.md

 # company-chatbot-demo
 ![image](https://github.com/user-attachments/assets/60d55e37-5f9b-4303-98b2-a6469fa28458)

+# commits 23-12-2024
+- added promotional video-related content such as SSML files and sythesized voice, in line with business plan of promoting this as a service through social media and website.(23-12-2024)
 # Company Chatbot Template

 This repository contains a **Streamlit-based chatbot template** designed for companies to assist their clients in multiple languages (English and German).
 The chatbot provides services such as consulting, digital transformation guidance, and general company information.